OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 | `git_commit`          | The Git commit from which to source the project code.
 Required for Projects using version control in Octopus.                                        |
 | `server`              | The URL of your Octopus server.
 Required only if using the login action.                                                                             |
 | `service_account_id`  | The id of the service account you wish to login as.
 Required only if using the login action.                                                         |

+## Runners

+Octopus Deploy GitHub Actions can be run on every available type of [runners](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#runners) (Ubuntu Linux, Microsoft Windows, macOS, and Self-Hosted).

+If your Octopus Server is not accessible over the internet, you can connect to it using a [Self-Hosted runner.](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)